Tommy Pham Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in the league.

-- The Cubs' 4.13 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.14).

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (153 total, 1.1 per game).
+- Cubs pitchers combine to surrender the ninth-fewest home runs in baseball (156 total, 1.1 per game).

-- In his last appearance on Saturday, the right-hander threw eight scoreless innings against the Cincinnati Reds while surrendering seven hits.
+- His last time out was on Sunday against the Cincinnati Reds, when the righty tossed 5 2/3 innings, surrendering five earned runs while giving up seven hits.

-- The 26-year-old has an ERA of 2.69, with 6.9 strikeouts per nine innings, in 25 games this season.
-Opponents have a .224 batting average against him.
+- The 31-year-old has put up an ERA of 5.73, with 8 strikeouts per nine innings, in 25 games this season.
+Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.